Geletinousamigo/event-manager-somaiya/README.md

  #Working:

- 1. Click on Login button, present at right side corner__
+ 1. Click on Login button, present at right side corner.
  ![Picture1](https://user-images.githubusercontent.com/96196430/212080558-33203f6b-f829-4329-9d92-461c182621a3.png)

- 2. Select an account and grant permission to access google calendar__
+ 2. Select an account and grant permission to access google calendar.

- 3. Once logged in, go to Talks tab and press on "Add session to your calendar"__
+ 3. Once logged in, go to Talks tab and press on "Add session to your calendar".
  ![Picture2](https://user-images.githubusercontent.com/96196430/212080646-a759d1ff-484e-4897-8111-59e1af64df96.png)

- 4. Event will be added to your Google Calendar__
+ 4. Event will be added to your Google Calendar.
  ![Picture3](https://user-images.githubusercontent.com/96196430/212080816-2c19fc6b-f54a-4980-920b-7a1e24ba6387.png)